reserve-protocol/reserve-index-dtf/README.md

 It is the job of governance to ensure the Folio supply does not grow beyond 1e36 supply.

-Exchange rates / prices are permitted to be up to 1e54, and are 27 decimal fixed point numbers instead of 18.
+Exchange rates for rebalance limits are permitted to be up to 1e54, and are 27 decimal fixed point numbers.

+Prices for individual tokens are permitted to be up to 1e36, and are 27 decimal fixed point numbers.

+Prices for auctions are permitted to be up to 1e63, and are 27 decimal fixed point numbers.

 ### Weird ERC20s